Winning House Team

 The Government's 30:30 Programme

 At South Milford we support the government's 30:30 programme, aimed at children engaging in a minimum of 30 minutes physical activity at school, and 30 minutes a day at home.
 As part of our whole school practice children engage with 'Fit 4 Five' activities through using Go Noodle, BBC Supermovers and physical exercise 'breaks' throughout the school day in lessons.
-Our sports leaders ensure that their peers engage in physically active games during lunch and break, through organising games and providing support and equipment.
+Our sports leaders encourage their peers to engage in physically active games during lunch and break, through organising games and providing support and equipment.
 We also offer a wide range of sporting and active clubs during and after the school day.

 Sports Leaders Programme